awesometic/207lab_iot_project/README.md

 # nodejs_simple_login
-This is Node.js login with node-mysql, express-session, socket.io modules example
+This is Node.js Project example

 I've been testing this project on (will show you only necessary-modules for login)